1 - Overview

 Disk Read Bytes [Basic]Read bytesbytes

-CPU Usage [Basic]1-minute average system CPU usage rate%
+CPU Usage [Basic]Average system CPU usage over 1 minute%

 Network In Bytes [Basic]Received bytesbytes

-Fig. Multi-node GPU Cluster [Node] Monitoring Metrics (Default Provided)
+Table.
+Multi-node GPU Cluster [Node] Monitoring Metrics (provided by default)

 GPU TemperatureGPU temperature